alyserecord/movie-recommender/README.md

 Conclusion
 --------------
-Using a Spark ALS collaborative filtering recommendation system, the RMSE was improved by 17.8% over the existing model.
+Using a Spark ALS collaborative filtering recommendation system, with a RMSE of .8366, our existing recommender was beat by a wopping 17.8%!.
 And since this model is built in Spark, it can be scaled to a much larger dataset for production use.